 ii) Mourning

-On Ashoora day, some people (especially those who attend Tazia processions) wear black mourning clothes, beat chests, pierce bodies, bloodletting with blades, etc. No doubt, the martyrdom of Hussain (RA) is a tragic story for Muslims, but we shouldn’t do anything that is against Islam.
+On Ashoora day, some people (especially those who attend Tazia processions) wear black mourning clothes, beat chests, pierce bodies, bloodletting with blades, etc. No doubt, the martyrdom of Hussain (R) is a tragic story for Muslims, but we shouldn’t do anything that is against Islam.
 Prophet ﷺ prohibited mourning ceremonies for any person, as it was a practice of the ignorant people in pre-Islamic times.

 Allah’s Messenger ﷺ said: “He is not from our group who slaps his checks, tears his clothes, and cries in the manner of the people of Jahiliyyah (pre-Islamic period).”
 [Sahih Bukhari]